The Diet Chef

 So, you only need 5 main ingredients - plus a little salt and pepper - to make this healthy brussel sprout recipe.
 In fact, if you have the brussels sprouts, you probably have everything else you need on hand too.

-Here are all the ingredients you'll need to make them:
+Here are all the ingredients you'll need to make these sautéed brussels sprouts:

 Simple stuff, right?